brunokoga/Montevideo/advanced_dir/spells/touchOfTheSea.md

 **Casting Time** 1 standard action

-**Components** V, S, M (a fish scale
+**Components** V, S, M (a fish scale)

 **Range** touch

 **Target** creature touched

-**Duration** 1 minut_dir/level
+**Duration** 1 minute/level

-**Saving Throw** Fortitude negates (harmless); **Spell Resistance** yes (harmless
+**Saving Throw** Fortitude negates (harmless); **Spell Resistance** yes (harmless)

 You cause webs to grow between the target's fingers and its feet to transform into flippers, granting a swim speed of 30 feet along with the standard +8 bonus on [Swim](../../skill_dir/swim#_swim) checks and the ability to take 10 even if distracted or endangered.
 You can also use the run action while swimming, provided you swim in a straight line.
-This transformation causes any boots or gloves the target is wearing to meld into its form (although magic items with a continuous effect continue to function.
+This transformation causes any boots or gloves the target is wearing to meld into its form (although magic items with a continuous effect continue to function).
 This spell does not grant the target any ability to breathe water.